Mathematical Formulation

 \(\overline{F}'_{ijc}\)

-Maximum flow used in the Kirchhoff’s 2nd law constraint (e.g., disjunctive constraint for the candidate AC lines)
+Maximum power flow used in the Kirchhoff’s 2nd law constraint (e.g., disjunctive constraint for the candidate AC lines)

 GW

-Loss factor and reactance of a transmission line
+Loss factor of an electric transmission line

 p.u.